A Creative Full-Home Renovation in Brooklyn

 My wife B and I loved our little one-bedroom duplex in Hell’s Kitchen, but it had two drawbacks.
 It was small and the spiral staircase was a safety hazard we suspected would only worsen as we got older.
-Our budget was tight for the 2-bedroom, 2-bathroom apartment we wanted, but we felt it was time to make the move.
+Our budget was tight for the two-bed, two-bath apartment we wanted, but we felt it was time to make the move.

 Focusing on Park Slope, we were outbid on two apartments: one that wasn’t perfect and another with a cute balcony.
 It became clear that we needed to look at apartments below our budget so we could bid higher, but there wasn’t much in that range.

-The 3-bedroom, 1-bathroom (now 2-bathroom) co-op is on the 2nd floor of a brownstone building in the center of Park Slope.
+The three-bed, one-bath (now two-bath) co-op is on the 2nd floor of a brownstone building in the center of Park Slope.
 The bathroom was in desperate need of an update, and the kitchen was more or less non-existent (there were a few cabinets and a sink).
 We didn’t know if we needed an architect, a contractor, a designer, or all of the above.
 After speaking to a few of each, none thought they could complete the work we needed in the range of our budget.
+That’s when we posted our project on Sweeten to find a contractor who had the experience to take on the work.
+We were matched with a few and hired our general contractor.

-We decided to take the plunge and do a full home renovation on the whole Brooklyn apartment, including installing new 5″ oak floors in a cherry stain, replacing crumbling plaster walls with drywall, and adding a washer/dryer in the hallway closet.
+We decided to take the plunge and do a full-home remodel on the Park Slope brownstone apartment, including installing new 5″-wide oak floors in a cherry stain, replacing crumbling plaster walls with drywall, and adding a washer/dryer in the hallway closet.

 Making the space personal